The benefits of mushrooms

-Mushrooms may not seem the obvious choice for keeping your immunity strong, skin glowing and blood sugar balanced, but numerous clinical studies have proved medicinal mushrooms can benefit multiple systems in our bodies.
+Mushrooms may not seem the obvious choice for supporting our wellbeing but numerous clinical studies have proved mushrooms can benefit multiple systems in our bodies.

 2. Rich source of vitamin D

-Mushrooms contain a pre-cursor to vitamin D, which is converted to an active form (a form that is useable by the human body) following UV radiation (3), so try popping your mushrooms on a sunny windowsill or on a table in the garden for a couple of hours in the midday sun for a great plant-based source of vitamin D. (Note that this requires stronger UV rays, so will only be effective between April and October.)
+Mushrooms contain a pre-cursor to vitamin D, which is converted to an active form (a form that is useable by the human body) following UV radiation (1).
+Vitamin D contributes to normal functioning of the immune system, so try popping your mushrooms on a sunny windowsill or on a table in the garden for a couple of hours in the midday sun for a great plant-based source of vitamin D. (Note that this requires stronger UV rays, so will only be effective between April and October.)
 Alternatively, look out for “vitamin D enhanced” mushrooms in your local supermarket, which have been pre-exposed to UV light.
-Pukka’s Mushroom Gold contains 248% NRV of natural vitamin D, so try including a daily dose for this and many other immune-regulating benefits.

 3. Increase energy and help you cope with stress